Summer Ceremonies: Things to Keep in Mind for Outdoor Weddings

 7. Have a speaker and mic set up for your ceremony.
 Even the perfect summer day can make it difficult to hear if there’s a light breeze.
 Don’t take any chances, make sure you have good audio for your ceremony so all your guests can hear you loud and clear.
 Have the sound system be set up and tested well before any of your guests arrive.

 8. Don’t place the musicians in direct sunlight.
 Ceremony musicians are many times performing on delicate wood instruments such as violin, cello, and guitar.
 Make sure the area you have set aside for them is shaded and outside of the direct sunlight.
-This will protect your instruments and their ability to see the activities of your ceremony much easier.
+This will protect their instruments as well as everybody’s ability to see the activities of your ceremony much easier.
+Your Chicago wedding band will thank you!

 9. Make sure the musicians have clothespins or plastic covers for their sheet music.
 If there is a forecast for wind, you may want to make sure the musicians have clothespins or a plastic shield to prevent their sheet music from blowing around.
-Professional music companies like ous will already have that ready, but a quick reminder based on the forecast can help.
+Professional music companies like ours will already have that ready, but a quick reminder based on the forecast can help.
+This would surely throw some of the Chicago wedding bands out there off their game!

 10. Set aside a specific time to make the call of an inside or outside ceremony: It is better to be safe than sorry.